bmihaljevic/tfg-interpretml/log.md

-## 2024-11-18
+## 2024-11-19

 ### Summary of the Day
-- Total Hours Worked: 2.5
+- Total Hours Worked: 2
-- Main Objective: Use our 'interpretml' version.
+- Main Objective: Modify source code of 'EBMs' and control de visualizations.

 ### Tasks Completed
-1. Modify some part of the source code of the EBMs and verify that 'our' version of the library is working.
-In order to do that, I uninstalled the original interpretml library and installed it again (both interpret and interpret-core) pointing to our 'interpret' folder.
-I executed it in editable mode (pip install -e ...) so now every change in the source code will be instantly applied to the library.
+1. Understanding of global and local explain function.
+1. Modify feature contributions (both in global and local explain function), so now it shows constant weights for each feature.
+This will allow us to use this graphical tools to visualize Naive Bayes contributions.

 ### In-Progress
-Understanding of 'explain_global' function.
-Modify the code of 'global_explain' and 'local_explain' and try other importances.
-This will allow us to visualize other models.
+- Naive Bayes feature contribution visualization.

 ### Next Steps for Tomorrow
-- Task 1: Modify the code of 'global_explain' and 'local_explain' and try other importances.
+- Task 1: Naive Bayes understanding and thinking how to integrate it.

 ### Issues/Blockers
-- Still some problems with the library, specifically with 'libebm'. 'libebm' is a shared library that the EBM model needs, but it isn't in the github interpret repository, I think.
-I had to add a \root folder (which I found in the original interpret package folder in my PC) in the interpret-core folder.
-Now it is solved.
+- No big problems today.
+With the control of the library, if I have an issue I can execute a print and see what is happening.